By default, payments are captured automatically without a delay, immediately after authorization of the payment request.

 paymentPspReference

-: the PSP reference of the authorisation.pspReference
+: the PSP reference of the authorization.pspReference

 : received.
 Your capture request will be processed asynchronously.
 You will receive the result in a webhook.